ryanwelcher/restrict-user-content/readme.txt

 = 2.0 =
 * cleanup of code base
 * security fixes
-* Only showing the Mine count for posts/pages - thanks for the suggestion drbellerive!
+* Only showing the Mine count for posts/pages - thanks for the suggestion @drbellerive!